reflex-media/lesgo/README.md

 logger.error('This is an error log');
 ```

-Logs can also be sent to Sentry.
+Error logs can also be sent to Sentry.
 Simply update the relevant config in the `/config/environments/` directory.

 ```bash
 # Enable/disable sentey reporting